Yorkies get very excited.

 And it often seems like there’s no calming them down either.

 But you can calm a Yorkie down.
 It’s not easy, but it is possible.

 Even better, you can make calming down a learned behavior, so that your Yorkie calms down faster in the future.
 And also stays calm a lot more.

 Keep reading to learn a number of effective techniques for calming down a Yorkie, as well as teaching it to stay calm a lot more.

 How To Calm A Yorkie Down: The Basics

-Calming your Yorkie may take a bit of practice—on your part and on the part of your beloved pup.
+Calming your Yorkie down may take a bit of practice—on your part and the part of your beloved pup.

 Reward Calm Behavior